jwardbond/podcast-ranking/README.md

 Run by calling `python ranking.py` Requires a [Gurobi License](https://www.gurobi.com/academia/academic-program-and-licenses/) to run.

 ### A Note on rankings
-- Rankings are from {1,...,9} with 9 being the most preferred.
+- Rankings are from {1,...,N} with N being the number of weeks.
+A ranking of N is the most preferred
 - Rankings are stored in .csv files in a Group X Week matrix.
-- If a group is guaranteed a certain date, then their rankings should be input with a 9 on that date, and a 0 on all other dates
+- If a group is guaranteed a certain date, then their rankings should be input with a N (the meximum ranking) on that date, and a 0 on all other dates